publiccodenet/about/activities/tool-management/mailing lists.md

 You can also subscribe at the URL and [select the mailing list you want to be part of](https://lists.publiccode.net/mailman/postorius/lists/?all-lists).

-You will receive an email address registration confirmation where you need to confirm your email address by replying to the message keeping the subject header intact.
-If you changes your mind you can simply disregard the message.
+You will receive an email to confirm your email address registration.
+Confirm your email address by replying to the message keeping the subject header intact.
+If you change your mind, you can simply ignore the message.

 After confirming the email address another mail will be sent:
 >